 Alex Trebek married the former Jean Currivan in 1990.
 They have a son, Matthew, and a daughter, Emily.
-In February of 2002 the Cincinnati Enquirer quoted Trebek as saying, “I’ve got a 10-year-old son and an 8-year-old daughter,” meaning the kids were born about 1992 and 1994… Trebek was married once before, to Elaine Callei; People magazine reported that they were “divorced in 1981 after a childless seven-year marriage”… Alex Trebek suffered a mild heart attack in December of 2007; he returned to regular Jeopardy! tapings in January of 2008.
-He suffered another heart attack in June of 2012, but again pledged to return to the show… Alex Trebek earned a philosophy degree from the University of Ottawa… He founded Creston Farms, a thoroughbred horse facility near the town of Templeton, California… Alex Trebek was host of Jeopardy! during the 75 consecutive appearances of supercontestant Ken Jennings.
+In February of 2002, the Cincinnati Enquirer quoted Trebek as saying, ?I?ve got a 10-year-old son and an 8-year-old daughter,? meaning the kids were born about 1992 and 1994?
+Alex Trebek was married once before, to Elaine Callei, from 1974 until their divorce in 1981.
+They had no children themselves, but Callei had a daughter, Nicky, who was six years old when they were married.
+Trebek calls Nicky ?my daughter by osmosis? in his 2020 memoir?
+Alex Trebek suffered a mild heart attack in December of 2007; he returned to regular Jeopardy! tapings in January of 2008.
+He suffered another heart attack in June of 2012, but again returned to the show?
+Alex Trebek earned a philosophy degree from the University of Ottawa?
+He founded Creston Farms, a thoroughbred horse facility near the town of Templeton, California?
+Alex Trebek was host of Jeopardy! during the 75 consecutive appearances of supercontestant Ken Jennings.

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.